 - The air around your home contains moisture, and that humidity tends to remain as close to the ground as possible.

 Another problem caused by moisture in your crawl space is the health risks that you will face.
-The warm air rising from your house exits your crawl space vents, and it rises into your home.
-All of the mildew, mild, dust spores, the waste from dust mites, and the foul smells of stagnant and rotting water end up floating around your house, and you could end up with those spores getting into your lungs and making you seriously ill.
+The warm air rising from your house exits your crawl space vents, and it grows into your home.
+All of the mildew, mold, dust spores, the waste from dust mites, and the foul smells of stagnant and rotting water end up floating around your house, and you could end up with those spores getting into your lungs and making you seriously ill.

 Tell me more about the crawl space vapor barrier…

 As your water heater system heats the water, it runs that hot water through the pipes in your crawl space.
 During cold weather, the cold air could condense on the water heater and pipes, which not only forms moisture and condensation on the outside of the pipes and heater but could cause them to break or leak.

 However, when it comes to keeping your crawl space dry, it is hard to know what to do.
 To keep air from flowing into your crawl space, you have to block off all of the vents leading in and out of your house.
 There are a couple of problems that arise when you do so:

 The material used to insulate the vents will end up getting saturated and soaked with water, which will cause them to fall apart and break.

 When you need to do any work in your crawl space, you have a hard time removing the insulation material and gaining access to your crawl space.

 This is where the crawl space vapor barrier comes in…